sitewhere/sitewhere-documentation/docs/guide/api/javascript/README.md

-# :book: Using SiteWhere Javascript API
+# Using SiteWhere Javascript API

 <Seo/>